Derby: Education

 Like most of the UK, Derby operates a non-selective primary and secondary education system with no middle schools.
 Pupils attend infant and junior school (often in a combined primary school) before moving onto a secondary school.
 Many of the secondary schools have sixth forms, allowing pupils to optionally take A Levels after the end of compulsory education.
 For those who want to stay in education but leave school, the large Derby College provides post-16 courses for school leavers, apprentices and employer-related training.
 It has two main campuses: the Joseph Wright Centre in the centre of Derby, where its A Level courses are based, and the historical Derby Roundhouse, the college's vocational training hub, providing a centre for apprenticeships such as engineering, catering and hair and beauty.
 The college also works in partnership with schools across the county to provide vocational training opportunities for students aged 14 upwards.
 Training for companies is undertaken through its Corporate College.

-Inside the state sector, there are 15 secondary schools.
-These are: Allestree Woodlands School, Alvaston Moor Academy, Bemrose School, Chellaston Academy, City of Derby Academy, Da Vinci Academy, Derby Manufacturing UTC, Derby Moor Academy, Derby Pride Academy, Landau Forte College, Lees Brook Community School, Littleover Community School, Merrill Academy, Murray Park School, Noel-Baker Academy, Saint Benedict Catholic Voluntary Academy and West Park School.
+Inside the state sector, there are 16 secondary schools.
+These are: Allestree Woodlands School, Alvaston Moor Academy, Bemrose School, Chellaston Academy, City of Derby Academy, Da Vinci Academy, Derby Cathedral School, Derby Manufacturing UTC, Derby Moor Academy, Derby Pride Academy, Landau Forte College, Lees Brook Community School, Littleover Community School, Merrill Academy, Murray Park School, Noel-Baker Academy, Saint Benedict Catholic Voluntary Academy and West Park School.

 Outside the state sector, there are three fee-paying independent schools.
 Derby Grammar School was founded in 1994 and was for boys only until 2007, when they accepted girls into the sixth form for the first time.
 They aim to continue the work and traditions of the former Derby School, which closed in 1989, one of the oldest schools in England.
-Derby High School is for girls-only for senior and sixth form and for girls and boys at primary level.
+Derby High School was girls-only for senior and sixth form and for girls and boys at primary level until 2019 where boys were accepted into Year 7 and Year 12.
+As of 2023, the school is now fully co-educational, accepting both boys and girls in all years of school.

 Derby has special needs establishments including Ivy House School at the Derby Moor Community Sports College (which takes pupils from nursery to sixth form) and the Light House which is a respite facility for children and parents.
 Allestree Woodlands School have a Hearing Impaired department, and Saint Benedict have an Enhanced Resource Base for pupils to access specialised support within mainstream schooling.
 There also a number of alternative provision schools, including Derby Pride Academy.

 The University of Derby has its main campus on Kedleston Road.
 There is another campus in north Derbyshire at Buxton.

 In 2003 the University of Nottingham opened a graduate entry medical school based at Royal Derby Hospital.
 The university also has its School of Nursing and Midwifery there, having moved from its former home at the London Road Community Hospital in mid-2012.